 - Embed.
 Instead of using screenshots, directly embed your mind maps into your website or intranet so they're updated in real time.

-Mind map ideas
+Mind map ideas for business

 You can use mind maps for quite literally anything, but here's four cool ideas that are especially practical for anyone: